 That’s when I started my thought leadership journey.
 For me, it was a reflective exercise.

-I looked back at the projects our consultancy had completed.
-I started documenting the experiences and learnings: what problems we solved, who we did this for, what triggered them to call us for help, what questions and objections they had, what we were able to achieve, what we had learned, and how that fitted in the larger picture of where those enterprises headed.
+I looked back at the projects our consultancy had completed and started documenting our experiences and learnings: what problems we solved, who we did this for, what triggered them to call us for help, what questions and objections they had, what we were able to achieve, what we had learned, and how that fitted into the larger picture of where those enterprises were headed.

 In no time, I had a library of content, and I started sharing my ‘wisdom from the consulting trenches’, insights I believed my network could benefit from.